kaori-lang/docs/src/future.md

 -   [ ] Error handling mechanisms
 -   [ ] Module system
 -   [ ] Standard library and native data structures

-## What's Next?

-The language foundation is solid, and we're now focused on expanding core features and optimization.
-The upcoming features listed above will bring Kaori closer to a complete, production-ready language with further bytecode optimizations and additional features based on community feedback.